Cabernet Franc

 Cabernet Franc with Sauvignon Blanc created Cabernet Sauvignon.

-Furthermore, the same Cabernet Franc parentage is responsible for the development of Merlot.
+Furthermore, the same parentage is responsible for the development of Merlot.

 And finally, Carménère has its lineage tracing back to Cabernet Franc as well.

-Therefore, while Cabernet Franc may not always be the main focus in viticulture, its genetic influence underpins the lineage of several widely recognized and valued wine grape varieties.
+Therefore, while Cabernet Franc may only sometimes be the main focus in viticulture, its genetic influence underpins the lineage of several widely recognized and valued wine grape varieties.